ApoTheOne/apotheone.github.io/CONTRIBUTING.md

 After making changes push the changes to your fork and submit a pull request.

-I would try to review and merge if apt, as soon as possible.
+I would try to review and merge as soon as possible.